maxwellalvord/Safe-Travel-Systems/capstone-proposal.md

 ### Stretch Goals
 * Use Next Auth
-* Use Postgres with Next Auth to be able to allow users to sign in and save trip data gained in the website
+* Use Postgres or railway with Next Auth to be able to allow users to sign in and save trip data gained in the website
 * Use Primsa to allow flawless database abstraction

 ### Additional Notes